franciellevargas/OpCluster-PT/README.md

 # Opcluster-PT
-Clustering of Aspects for Opinion Mining
+Aspects Clustering of for Opinion Mining

 The Opcluster-PT is clustering algoritm for aspect-based opinion mining.
-The algorithm was developed from master'degree in computer science at University of São Paulo - author: Francielle Alves Vargas and advisor: Thiago A. S. Pardo.
+The algorithm was developed from master'degree in computer science and computational mathematics at University of São Paulo.

+Author: Francielle Alves Vargas and Advisor: Thiago A. S. Pardo.

+Master thesis link: